o19s/trireme/README.md

 ```

 ### db/solr
-Folder containing all Solr core configuration files.
+Folder containing all the Solr core configuration files.
 With DataStax Enterprise the core name is comprised of the keyspace and table name in the format *keyspace.table_name*.
 Within this directory we house sub-directories for each core.
 These directories in turn have the ```schema.xml``` and ```solrconfig.xml``` files needed for configuring the core.

 Example directory layout: